J.D. Financial Aid

 The Law School tuition for entering students in 2014-2015 is $54,462 for the nine-month academic year.

 Financial aid at the University of Chicago Law School is distributed on the basis of academic achievement, with consideration for need.
-Approximately half of our students receive scholarships and about eighty percent of students choose to take out loans.
+Approximately two-thirds of our students receive scholarships and about eighty percent of students choose to take out loans.

 Work in the public interest is a valuable and fulfilling career option, and the University of Chicago Law School is committed to making such options available for its graduates through the Hormel Public Interest Program.